walt-id/waltid-identity/waltid-services/waltid-wallet-api2/README.md

 not undo stored credentials, and no separate Wallet2 route is required.

-The current implementation covers immediate responses in the full pre-authorized flow.
-Isolated and deferred flows do not send notifications automatically, `credential_deleted` is not connected to credential deletion, and failed delivery is not persisted for retry.
+The current implementation covers immediate responses in the full pre-authorized flow and wallet-aware isolated credential fetching when `storeInWallet` is enabled.
+No explicit user-rejection flow emits `credential_deleted`, and failed delivery is not persisted for retry.

 ```bash
 # offerUrl from a QR code / deep link